Here are some of my favorite published stories and photography packages. Scroll down or jump to my features, interviews, reviews and cocktails.

 Saving Horses

-The New Mexico Horse Rescue at Walkin N Circles Ranch begins at the sharp bend in the road and continues on for about 30 acres of fairly flat land out in Stanley, New Mexico.
-On that land, 40 horses (give or take) at a time have found a temporary home to get their lives back under their hooves.
+The horse rescue at Walkin N Circles Ranch begins at the sharp bend in the road and continues on for about 30 acres of flat land in Stanley, New Mexico.
+On that ranch, 40 horses (give or take) at a time have found a temporary home to get their lives back under their hooves.
 Some have come to the ranch having been abandoned.
 Some neglected.
 Some were harmed, mentally or physically.
-It is awful if you think about it, but you don’t really think about it when you are out at the Walkin N Circles Ranch.
 Read more…

 The Mine Shaft Tavern

 Much has been said about the Mine Shaft Tavern in Madrid over the years, but those who have been there before know this place is worth revisiting.
 Locals know the stories (having crafted many of them themselves) filled with miners and ghosts, bikers and dogs, floods and fires.
 If you ask nicely, someone will likely share one with you at the bar.
-The Mine Shaft is as much a place for locals as it is a destination for visitors.
-It is not a Santa Fe mockup of what a bar in New Mexico should look like.
-The Mine Shaft Tavern is a real place.
-Read more…
+Read More…

 Viva la Trifecta at Ruidoso’s Win Place and Show

-If I could paint a picture of a small-town bar on a Sunday afternoon where the whiskey pours, the axes fly, and the band plays on, it would be Ruidoso’s Win Place & Show.
-Read more…
+If I could paint a picture of a small-town bar on a Sunday afternoon where the whiskey pours, the axes fly and the band plays on, it would be Ruidoso’s Win Place and Show.
+Read More…

 Teddy Roe’s Sweet Spot